Ice sheet-sea level-solid earth interactions

 November 2018

-Dave Purnell and Erik Chan's research was featured in the McGill Space Institute's 2017-2018 annual report.
+Dave Purnell and Erik Chan's research was featured in the Trottier Space Institute's 2017-2018 annual report.
 Check out page 12 for a look at the work Dave and I have been doing in collaboration with David Holland at New York University, and page 19 for Erik Chan's work on "The Fluid Case of Ancient Mars".

 October 2018